 A major source for the history of the Wilder family is The Book of the Wilders; the first edition having been the work of Rev. Moses H. Wilder and published in 1878.

 Over the years, additional printings of the original have been produced.
 Also, updates, revisions, additions and extensions have been produced.
-Seeing them on all a WorldCat listing can be confusing.
-Edwin M. Wilder, M.D. worked for twenty seven years from 1936 to 1963 on a revision which was published in that year under the title: The Book of the Wilders (Revised), A Further Contribution by Enlargement, Extension and Correction.
+Sorting them all out on a WorldCat listing can be confusing.
+Edwin M. Wilder, M.D. worked for 27 years from 1936 to 1963 on a revision which was published in that year under the title: The Book of the Wilders (Revised), A Further Contribution by Enlargement, Extension and Correction.
 Second and third printings in 1976 (1977?) and 1998 were produced by Justin E. Wilder, of Goshen, Indiana (then) and last of Angola, Indiana.
+These are based on the Edwin M. Wilder 1963 revision.
 I do not know to what extent the second "printing" is different and may have included revision, expansion or correction.
 The third "printing" is a 1585-page hardbound book and apparently incorporates significant additional information and corrections.
 Consequently, it should be the preferred resource.

 During his years of research, Edwin Wilder had collected a large amount of information about Wilder's who could not be traced to the subject lines of the primary book.
 He had planned to publish that information as a supplement but died before that project could be completed.
 Justin Wilder completed that work and published the Supplement of Unattached Branches in 1979.
 I have seen a copy of that book, which has 264 pages, including everyname indexes.
 His 1998 reprint of the original Wilder reportedly contains the information about these "Unattached Branches" as well as subsequently-found linkages of some of these branches back to the immigrant ancestor lines.

-Following are the major, but not all, listings of the various editions and "printings" (including microform) of the Moses Wilder book and derivatives as shown by WorldCat .
+Following is a listing of the major, but not all, various editions and "printings" (including microform) of the Moses Wilder book and derivatives as shown by WorldCat .

 WorldCat shows multiple accession entries for (apparently) the original hardcover book including 3006870 and 1817565.